Shibboleth Origin Deployment Guide

 The Target element:

-Target may contain either the AnyTarget element, which will cause the Target to always return TRUE, or both the Requester element, which provides for matches to be performed against the SHAR name and the Resource element, which provides for matches to be performed against the requested URL.
+Target may contain either the AnyTarget element, which will cause the Target to always return TRUE, or both the Requester element, which provides for matches to be performed against the SHAR name for 1.1 targets or the providerId for 1.2 targets, and the Resource element, which provides for matches to be performed against the requested URL.

 There are three matches that may be performed by the AA in evaluating ARP's by using the matchFunction component of the Requester and Resource elements.
 The following match patterns may be specified directly following the Requester or Resource elements, such as <Requester matchFunction="urn:mace:shibboleth:arp:matchFunction:regexMatch">: